MicrosoftDocs/learn/learn-pr/entra-external-identities/includes/6-add-an-admin-account.md

 #### 2\.
 Assign an admin role

 After the new user is created, [create a (unified) role assignment](/graph/api/rbacapplication-post-roleassignments).
-In the following Graph request, replace the:
+In the following Microsoft Graph request, replace the:

 - **{user-id}** with the user **id** from the previous step.
 - **{role-id}** with one of the [Microsoft Entra built-in roles](/entra/identity/role-based-access-control/permissions-reference).